 While a DIY fence may seem attractive and potentially cost-saving at first, there are important considerations to keep in mind before endeavoring to repair or replace your fence yourself.

 Licensed contractors are familiar with dig permits and often have systems in place for contacting underground service providers.
 You may feel like this is a process you can figure out on your own, but be aware that you could be fined thousands of dollars for not having your property marked and inspected before your fence installation.
-Many people also share at least part of a property line (and therefore a fence) with a neighbor.
+Additionally, many people have shared property lines, resulting in shared fences with their neighbors.
 Understanding the logistics for shared property fences is important- and something that a licensed fence contractor can help with.
 Also bear in mind that each area, city, HOA, etc. will have its own codes when it comes to your fence.
 The regulations will often specify the acceptable height and materials for fencing in your area.
 If you start a project without the proper knowledge of local regulations- you may end up having to start all over again with your project- an unfortunate waste of time and money.

 If you choose to build a fence yourself, it won't be covered by a warranty.
 That means that you're financially on the hook for any issues with your fence in the future.
 To make matters worse, since you're an unlicensed contractor it's unlikely that your insurance will help you if your fence is damaged from something like a storm.
 In contrast, by law licensed contractors in California must offer a warranty - and if you use a licensed contractor, you can often use your insurance to pay for damage to it down the line.